yrgo/awesome-educational-games/README.md

 Like `awesome-edutainment`?
 Reach out to me and say *hi* on [Twitter](https://twitter.com/vnkla)! 👋

-> [Games](https://en.m.wikipedia.org/wiki/Educational_entertainment#Games) fulfill a number of [educational purposes](https://en.m.wikipedia.org/wiki/Educational_game).
-Some games may be explicitly designed with education in mind, while others may have incidental or secondary educational value.
-All types of games, including board, card, and video games, may be used in an educational environment.
-Educational games are designed to teach people about certain subjects, expand concepts, reinforce development, understand an historical event or culture, or assist them in learning a skill as they play - [Wikipedia](https://en.m.wikipedia.org/wiki/Educational_entertainment#Games)
+> [Educational games](https://en.m.wikipedia.org/wiki/Educational_game) are designed to teach people about certain subjects, expand concepts, reinforce development, understand an historical event or culture, or assist them in learning a skill as they play - [Wikipedia](https://en.m.wikipedia.org/wiki/Educational_entertainment#Games)

 ## Contents